Senozoid/ZC1-handbook/Handbook.md

 #### Things to note:

 - Outgoing physical damage is determined by the attacker’s equipped weapon(s), Strength attribute, Dmg modifiers, Martial skill and the defender’s Martial skill.
-- The maximum damage potential of a weapon is its Power, and the further the Weight of a weapon exceeds the Strength of the wielder, the less effective it will become in proportion to its Power.
+- The maximum damage potential of a weapon is its Power, and the further the total Weight of equipped weapon(s) exceeds the Strength of the wielder, the less effective each weapon will become in proportion to its Power.
 - If the Martial skill of a combatant is lower than that of the opponent's, the former's outgoing damage will be reduced, and the latter's increased.
 If the defender's Martial skill is double or more of that of the attacker's, the former will completely evade every attack from the latter.

 #### Calculations:

 ```
-WeaponDam = min(Power, Power*Strength/Weight)
+WeaponDam = min(Power, Power*Strength/TotalWeight)
 BaseDmg = Sum of valid WeaponDams
 E = max(0, (2*Martial-OppMartial)/Martial)
 Outgoing = Mod(E*BaseDmg)